Jewish–Polish history (1989–present): Polish and Jewish views regarding one another

 In July 2013, following animal rights activist campaigns and the European Council directive of September 24, 2009, the Polish government passed an animal protection law that had the effect of banning kosher slaughter.
 This was condemned by Jewish groups in Poland and around the world.
 Poland is the second member state of the European Union to pass a relevant bill, after Sweden.
 In the parliamentary vote, although 178 members voted for re-legalizing ritual slaughter, 222 members opposed it.
 The new law is causing concerns for some Polish meat processing plants.
 The shechita ritual requires cutting the throat of an animal without stunning it first.
 According to FAWC it can take up to two minutes for cattle to bleed to death.

 A research published by Pew Research Center in June 2015 revealed that out of six European countries researched, Poland has the most unfavorable opinion of Jews.
 While 78% of Europeans have a favorable opinion of Jews, only 59% of the participants in Poland have positive feelings for Jewish people, and 28% hold unfavorable opinion.
 According to the authors, these outcomes shows no significance change from previous studies.

-The lede of the article "The Resurgence of Antisemitic Discourse in Poland" by Rafał Pankowski says: "The surge of hostility to Jews and the Jewish State in the Polish media and politics in early 2018 took many observers by surprise. <...> It was also a great shock because for many years, bilateral relations between Poland and Israel had been especially cordial and fruitful".
+The lead of the article "The Resurgence of Antisemitic Discourse in Poland" by Rafał Pankowski says: "The surge of hostility to Jews and the Jewish State in the Polish media and politics in early 2018 took many observers by surprise. ...
+It was also a great shock because for many years, bilateral relations between Poland and Israel had been especially cordial and fruitful".

 A new spat developed between Poland and Israel in February 2019 following comments made by Prime Minister Netanyahu about Poland's alleged cooperation with the occupying Nazi régime in the Holocaust during WWII, which resulted in Poland's Prime Minister Morawiecki cancelling his visit to a summit in Israel.
 Netanyahu subsequently issued a clarification which in the eyes of the Polish authorities still amounted to a gross calumny.

+Antisemitism

+On May 10th, 2023, Warsaw's Nożyk Synagogue, the only surviving pre-war Jewish house of prayer in the Polish capital, was firebombed in an attack condemned by Polish officials, religious leaders, and ambassadors from the US and Israel.
+The attack caused minimal damage and no injuries.
+The incident happened on the 20th anniversary of Poland joining the European Union, leading to speculation by some officials that it may have been intended to disrupt the celebrations.